The "Three Dots" Audit: Why Google Doesn't Trust Your Brand

 Technical Implementation: Forcing Reconciliation

-If you failed the test (Scenario B), you need to manually force Google to connect your "Web Node" (URL) to your "Graph Node" (Entity).
+If you failed the test, you need to manually connect your "web node" (URL) to your "graph node" (entity).

 1. SameAs Schema Injection

-You must explicitly tell Google where your identity lives.
-In your Entity Home (About Page) JSON-LD, use the sameAs array to link to your "Identity Proofs."
+Explicitly tell Google where your identity lives.
+In your Entity Home JSON-LD, use the sameAs array to link to your identity proofs.

 2. The Wikidata Bridge